tjhickey724/MasteryLearningApp/doc/README.md

 You can read more about converting markdown to pdf in latex at [Markdown Package Manual](https://mirror.las.iastate.edu/tex-archive/macros/generic/markdown/markdown.html)

-This big pdf can be processed by a printing center so that each exam is printed and stapled independently.
-(MORE DETAILS TO FOLLOW).
-For a large class the teaching staff can lay out the exams in the exam room ahead of time, in alphabetical order and students can move to their assigned seating to take the exam.
-After they complete, they upload the exam to the cloud where it can be graded.
-For this version, we are assuming the instructor has their own method for uploading and grading exams and the results can then be uploaded to the corresponding MGA course.
-We are currenlty building a version of the MLA that incorporates this uploading/grading component, but it is not fully operational.

-#### Creating a Makeup Exam
-For large class there will often be some students who can not take a given exam.
-In that case, we can create a problem set corresponding to the makeup exam and specify that it is a makeup of a particular already graded MGA exam.
-When you generate a personalized exam for a problem set that is a makeup, it will only generate exams for students who missed the specified exam.

-## Future Plans - adding exam grading and online access to the MLA
-The current version of the MLA allows the instructor to give students access to the MLA course so that they can upload their answers directly to the app, and the teaching assistants can grade the answers and have them automatically stored in the app, but these features are somewhat limited for now.

-For the present, students can only upload plain text answers which can include links to photos of their exams on google drive or some other platform.
-The grading feature allows instructors to review an answer and specify whether it demonstrates mastery by checking a checkbox.
-They can also provide plaintext feedback.
-We do not yet have a way of rendering the LaTeX for the problems in a way that students can see the problem, but that is our next step.
-We also have not integrated the personalized exams with the MLA-grading results, but again we will soon add that feature.

 # Other links
 * [Installing MLA locally](./installation.md)